Medically Reviewed

 Alcohol also impacts brain chemistry with its rewarding, reinforcing effects.
 This may help to explain why some people attempt to better cope with feelings of depression, anxiety, or sadness by drinking.
 However, alcohol is a central nervous system depressant, and its use may ultimately make certain mental health symptoms worse.

-Alcohol and depression are both independent risk factors for suicidality.1 Even in the short-term, acute alcohol use may be associated with a greater number of suicide attempts.
-Relatively recent meta-analyses have estimated a nearly 7 times increase in the likelihood of a suicide attempt in those drinking compared to those who did not drink alcohol.
+Alcohol and depression are both independent risk factors for suicidality.1 Even in the short term, acute alcohol use may be associated with a greater number of suicide attempts.
+Relatively recent meta-analyses data estimate a nearly 7 times increase in the likelihood of a suicide attempt in those drinking compared to those who did not drink alcohol.
 The evidence further supports a dose-dependent effect, with high levels of drinking associated with even higher odds ratios.6

 Mental Health and Suicide